warmspringwinds/pytorch-segmentation-detection/README.md

-# Pytorch-image-segmentation: Image Segmentation framework
+# Dense-ai: Image Segmentation and Object Detection framework

-The aim of the ```TF Image Segmentation``` framework is to provide/provide a simplified way for:
+The aim of the ```Dense-ai``` framework is to provide/provide a simplified way for:

-- Converting some popular general/medical/other Image Segmentation Datasets into easy-to-use for training ```.tfrecords``` format with unified interface: different datasets but same way to store images and annotations.
+- Converting some popular general/medical/other Image Segmentation Datasets into easy-to-use for training format (Pytorch's dataloader).
 - Training routine with on-the-fly data augmentation (scaling, color distortion).
 - Training routine that is proved to work for particular model/dataset pair.
 - Evaluating Accuracy of trained models with common accuracy measures: Mean IOU, Mean pix. accuracy, Pixel accuracy.